Moore Hall 556

 http://go.hawaii.edu/Pp7

-My research examines multilingual adolescents’ academic language and writing development.
+My research examines multilingual adolescents’ academic language and writing development as well as language teachers’ learning to conduct classroom research.
 I am particularly interested in the experiences of young people who have attended US schools for many years and their transitions into mainstream and college writing.
-My current research analyzes the ways that teachers’ oral response to high school students’ writing is reflected in the students’ understandings of academic language and subsequent written texts.
-I also consider the influences of state and federal education policy on curriculum and teacher preparation around secondary school second language writing.
+I am also interested in how language teachers learn to conduct research on their teaching through the methodology of classroom action research.
+My current research analyzes action research studies conducted by teachers enrolled in a graduate course I taught on action research here in Hawaiʻi and during the SLS teaching practicum in Thailand.
+I also consider the influences of state and national education policy on curriculum and teacher preparation around secondary school second language writing.

 Areas of Expertise: